Groundbreaking held for Veterans Memorial at Fabens Veterans Park - NewsBreak

 Vietnam vet's truck stolen the night before he drives in Veteran's Parade in Las Cruces

-LAS CRUCES, N.M (KFOX14/CBS4) — Richard "Murgo" Murillo who served two years in the Vietnam War had his '77 classic Chevy truck stolen the night before he was going to drive it in the Veteran's Day Parade in Las Cruces Saturday morning.
-Murillo, who had spent two years rebuilding...
+Las Cruces, NM (KFOX14/CBS4) — Richard "Mugo" Murillo who served two years in the Vietnam War had his '77 classic Chevy truck stolen the night before he was going to drive it in the Veteran's Day Parade in Las Cruces Saturday morning.
+Murillo, who had spent three years rebuilding...

-Las Cruces General Obligation bonds totaling $23 million approved by Las Cruces voters
+$23 million General Obligation bonds approved by Las Cruces approved by voters

 LAS CRUCES, N.M. — Voters in Las Cruces approved the use of $23 million in bonds to fund four different city projects during the Nov. midterm elections.
-CBS4 on your side spoke with several people around town who said they were glad Las Crucens voted to approve four GO bonds on ballot because they believed it would benefit the city in the long run.
+KFOX14 spoke with several people around town who said they were glad Las Crucens voted to approve four GO bonds on ballot because they believed it would benefit the city in the long run.

 West Texas Beer Fest to be held at Lowbrow Palace